"C" Is for (Please Insert Sophomoric Genitalia Reference Here)

 "C" Is for (Please Insert Sophomoric Genitalia Reference Here) is an EP by the Maynard James Keenan side project Puscifer, which was released on November 10, 2009.
 It contains four previously unreleased songs as well as two tracks from "V" Is for Vagina recorded live on Puscifer's 2009 tour.
 "C" Is for (Please Insert Sophomoric Genitalia Reference Here) has sold 10,000 copies.

 Release

 Prior to the album's release, "The Mission" was released as a single.
-A video for the track was released in October, 2009.
+A video for the track was released in October 2009.
 The track "Polar Bear" was streamed on the band's website and MySpace page in the weeks leading to release.

-The release of the album itself followed on November 10, 2009 as a digital download only release on iTunes and Amazon.com.
+The release of the album itself followed on November 10, 2009, as a digital download only release on iTunes and Amazon.com.

 A physical release of the EP was on September 7, 2010.
-The exclusive 12" vinyl features an additional two bonus tracks.
+The exclusive 12-inch vinyl features an additional two bonus tracks.

-On May 30, 2020 a limited edition jigsaw puzzle of the EP cover was released to commemorate the panic buying of toilet paper which occurred during the COVID-19 pandemic.
+On May 30, 2020, a limited edition jigsaw puzzle of the EP cover was released to commemorate the panic buying of toilet paper which occurred during the COVID-19 pandemic.